-The #2other investment (in additional to cash and certain derivatives which may be used for efficient portfolio management and/or hedging, or for a purpose other than attaining the sustainable investment if applicable) are equity, corporate bonds or sovereign bonds investments which are made strictly in accordance with the Sub-Fund's investment strategy.
+The other investment (in additional to cash and certain derivatives which may be used for efficient portfolio management and/or hedging purposes, if applicable) are equity, corporate bonds or sovereign bonds investments which are made strictly in accordance with the Sub-Fund's investment strategy.
 All such investments are made subject to ESG analysis (including through our ESG proprietary sovereign model for sovereign bonds) and for equity and corporate bonds are subject to a screening of minimum safeguards to ensure that their business activities are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 These instruments are not used to achieve the environmental or social characteristics promoted by the Sub-Fund.